tinitiateprime/java-fullstack/core-java/java-object-oriented-programming/abstraction/abstraction.md

 ## Abstract Classes

-A class declared with abstract that cannot be instantiated directly.
+An abstract class is a special class that you cannot create objects from directly.
+You use it only as a parent class, and other classes extend it and use its code.
 It may include:

 * Abstract methods (no body; subclasses must implement)
+* If a class declares at least one `abstract` method, the class itself **must** be declared `abstract`.
 * Concrete methods (with body; shared behavior)

 * Fields, constructors, static/final methods (like normal classes)